wf8/sumac/README.md

 SUMAC works on OSX and Linux.
 Windows is not currently supported.

 :exclamation: [USEARCH bug 9.15](http://www.drive5.com/usearch/manual/bugs.html) will cause USEARCH to crash during a SUMAC run.
-This bug affects USEARCH v9.2.64 and v9.0.2132.
+This bug affects USEARCH versions v9.2.64 and v9.0.2132.
 Please ensure you use a different version of USEARCH with SUMAC.
 Until a new version is released use v8.1 which you can download [here](http://www.drive5.com/usearch/download.html).

 ### Updates: